MDIntrinsicDimension: Dimensionality-Based Analysis of Collective Motions in Macromolecules from Molecular Dynamics Trajectories: Methods

 \subsection{Internal coordinate projections}

 Estimating structural properties from molecular dynamics (MD) trajectories benefits from representations that are invariant to rigid-body motions, thereby reflecting only the molecule’s internal degrees of freedom.
-To this end, each frame of a trajectory is mapped to a vector of internal coordinates using suitable projection functions.
-The resulting projections are stored as an $n \times m$ matrix, where each of the $n$ n rows corresponds to a trajectory frame and each of the $m$ columns to a structural feature.
+To this end, each frame of a trajectory is mapped to a vector of $m$ descriptors using suitable projection functions.
+The resulting projections are stored as an $n \times m$ matrix, where each of the $n$ rows corresponds to a trajectory frame and each of the $m$ columns to a structural feature.

-In practice, we employ two complementary families of descriptors: (i) inter-residue distances or contact counts, typically computed between Cα atoms.
-These features emphasize medium- and long-range couplings within the structure; and (ii) torsional angles, including backbone (\(\phi, \psi\)) and, when relevant, side-chain $(\chi)$ dihedrals.
-These capture local conformational variability along the chain.
+In practice, we employ two complementary families of descriptors: (i) inter-residue distances or contact counts, typically computed between Cα atoms, which emphasize medium- and long-range couplings within the structure; and (ii) torsional angles, including backbone (\(\phi, \psi\)) and, when relevant, side-chain $(\chi)$ dihedrals, which capture local conformational variability along the chain.

 Trajectory handling and projection calculations are performed using the MoleculeKit library \cite{doerr_htmd_2016}.
 Unless otherwise specified, Cα atoms are used for distance calculations, and dihedral angles are expressed in degrees.
 Periodicity of angular variables can be handled through a sine–cosine embedding.
 Arbitrary projection schemes can also be employed, provided they map each frame to a real-valued feature vector.